DataSwell/brazil_ecommerce_analytics/README.md

 ```

 The time data (calendar) which is needed for time anaylses is loaded directly as a CSV file into the dbt seed folder.
-More information under the topic Sources & Seeds.
+More information under the topic Transform-Seeds.

 ## Transform (dbt)
 Using the ELT approach the transformation of the data starts after loading the data into the data warehouse (Redshift).